edmund-k/pebble-geocachingpro/README.md

 - Later: Komplett auf Offline-Setting-Page umstellen.
 (L)

 In Work
-- Getting the source codes of the app, setting the develop and build environment up and starting with a clean compile of the original app.
-(M)
-- Change app name, give credits and reference to original creators of the app foundation.
-(M)
 - Research and test out offline-setting-page options in Pebble app development.
 (L) Preliminary result: Encoding the setting page onboard with Data URI looks promising.

 Done
+- Start navigation in auto-mode, orientation of compass locked (that is my favorized setup for approaching geocaches).
+(XS)
+- Change app name, give credits and reference to original creators of the app foundation.
+(M)
+- Getting the source codes of the app, setting the develop and build environment up and starting with a clean compile of the original app.
+(M)
 - Setup Github and Pebble Cloud SDK (M)